Tips to spot power of attorney fraud in a real estate transaction

-Powers of attorney, as you know, are very powerful documents which can be easily downloaded from the internet and forged by individuals claiming to be registered property owners.
-Further, powers of attorney are often abused by donors who may be in financial difficulty.
+Powers of attorney are very powerful documents which can be easily downloaded from the internet and forged by individuals claiming to be registered property owners.
+It’s often abused by people who may be in financial difficulty.

-- If you did not prepare the document, question who did and the purpose for which it is being used.
+- If you did not prepare the document, question who did and the purpose for which it’s being used.
 Where is the donor and can you contact him/her to get instructions directly?

 - Examine the document closely.
 Are there restrictions?
 Has it been executed and witnessed properly?
 Is the attorney using the power in the appropriate way?

 - Are you examining an original or certified true copy of the document to ensure it has not been altered?

 - If the registered owner is a corporate owner, was the power of attorney given by the corporation or an officer?
 An officer cannot delegate the duties of a corporation by way of power of attorney.
 It must be given by the corporation.